Suffer less. Live more fully.

 Distress is part of being human.

-Pain and distress are not experiences we observe from a distance.
+Pain, distress, and suffering are not experiences we observe from a distance.
 They are felt.
 They hurt.
 They can be intense.

 It makes sense that we often want them gone.
 We may try to fix them, numb them, explain them, control them, avoid them, or move past them as quickly as possible.

-But trying to get rid of pain and distress is not the same as processing them.
+But trying to get rid of pain, distress, and suffering is not the same as processing them.

-Processing begins when what hurts can be met with enough presence, support, honesty, and capacity that it no longer has to remain buried, avoided, or carried forward in the same way.
+Processing begins when what hurts can be met with enough presence, honesty, capacity, and support that it no longer has to remain buried, avoided, or carried forward.

 Pain and distress are experienced in the present.
 They ask to be met here: in the body that senses and feels, the mind that remembers, imagines, and makes meaning, and the relationships, environments, and conditions that shape our lives.